 Undergraduate Graduation Requirements.
-Graduation from Stockton with a bachelor's degree requires a student obtain a minimum cumulative 2.0 grade-point average based upon courses attempted at the institution, and to satisfy the institution's degree requirements: (1) earn a minimum of 128 credits, (2) complete the residency requirement, (3) fulfill the skills competency and proficiency requirements applicable to entering first-year students, and (4) meet all program and General Studies requirements within seven years of matriculation.
+Graduation from Stockton with a bachelor's degree requires a student to obtain a minimum cumulative 2.0 grade-point average based upon courses taken at, or transferred to, Stockton, and to satisfy the university's degree requirements: (1) earn a minimum of 128 credits, (2) complete the residency requirement, (3) fulfill the skills competency and proficiency requirements applicable to entering first-year students, and (4) meet all program and General Studies requirements within seven years of matriculation.